-If you cannot provide your proof now, and you meet all other eligibility requirements, you will receive full-scope benefits.
-After a reasonable amount of time, your full-scope benefits will be changed to limited benefits if you stop trying to provide the documents and are still eligible for Medi-Cal.
+If you cannot provide your proof but you continue to meet all other eligibility requirements, you will be changed to limited benefits.
 Limited benefits cover emergency, pregnancy-related, and long-term care services.

-If your benefits are reduced to limited benefits and you provide proof within one year of your application date, your Medi-Cal benefits will be changed to full-scope starting from the date of you received limited benefits.
+If you provide proof within one year of the redetermination month, your Medi-Cal benefits will be changed to full-scope starting from the month that your limited benefits began.

 If you incurred health costs while getting your citizenship and identity documents, Medi-Cal may pay for your bills.
-Call the Beneficiary Services Center at the Department of Health Care Services for answers to your questions: (916) 403-2007.
+Call the Beneficiary Services at the Department of Health Care Services for answers to your questions: (916) 403-2007.